rockettheme/docs/Docs/joomla/extensions/roksprocket/faq.md

 ---

-#### How do inject a RokSprocket Module into an article?
+#### How to inject a RokSprocket Module into an article?
-Injecting a RokSprocket module into an article is a fairy easy thing to do.
+Injecting a RokSprocket module into an article is a fairly easy thing to do.
 In fact, RokSprocket provides you with a shortcode to do this in the administrator module manager.

 ![][module_1]